johnfarnell/cellsimulator/README.md

-For a quick demonstration of the workings of this application, please copy the following link https://github.com/johnfarnell/cellsimulator and import at https://codesandbox.io/docs/importing Alternatively, clone the github link  https://github.com/johnfarnell/cellsimulator/tree/dev to a local machine and use the standard "npm start" to run the application locally.
+For a quick demonstration of the workings of this application, please copy the following link https://github.com/johnfarnell/cellsimulator and import at https://codesandbox.io/docs/importing Alternatively, clone the github link  https://github.com/johnfarnell/cellsimulator/tree/dev to a local machine and use the standard
+`npm install`
+`npm start` to run the application locally.
 Once the application has started in the terminal command prompt, open a browser window and enter the URL http://localhost:3000

 ## Overview